Zriki-GH/Type65-Acrylic-Staked/README.md

 # Type65-Acrylic-Staked
-Acrylic Staked case for Type65+ for those who have spare PCB.
+Acrylic Staked case for Type65+ for those who have spare PCB and plate.

 # Why not EPDM Strip like the original instead of Gasket Strip?
 EPDM gasket are harder to put together and it just as goood as Gasket Strip.